 one's heart's desire

-- A person or thing that one greatly wishes for.Example sentences
+- A person or thing that one greatly wishes for: he confided to me that his heart’s desire was really to pursue dentistryMore example sentences

 - Somehow, because I value his ideas more than any item, he never gets the feeling that I am rejecting his wishes or depriving him of his heart's desire.